Skip to content

 When we talk about theory, we are simply referring to a statement of fact due to the availability of experimental evidence to support it.
 A theory may be disapproved if there is no experimental evidence to support it.

-Whenever we come up with a theory, we need to perform an experiment to ascertain its existence.
+Whenever we develop a theory, we must perform an experiment to ascertain its existence.

 By performing an experiment, we will be able to monitor and accumulate data that can support the theory we earlier came up with.